peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 - SHOULD be presented in conjunction with the Digital Credential.
-The Status Assertion MUST be timestamped with its issuance datetime, using a timestamp which is later then the time of presentation issuance;
+The Status Assertion MUST be timestamped with its issuance datetime, using a timestamp which is at or after the time of Digital Credential issuance;
 - MUST contain the expiration datetime after which the Digital Credential MUST NOT be considered valid anymore.
-The expiration datetime MUST be superior to the Status Assertion issuance datetime and it MUST end before the expiration of the Credential;
+The expiration datetime MUST be superior to the Status Assertion issuance datetime and it MUST end before the expiration of the Digital Credential;
 - MUST enable the offline use cases by employing validation using a cryptographic signature and the cryptographic public key of the Credential Issuer.